 The following are subject to Penalty Fees in accordance with the MWPD’s Fee Structure By-Law:

-- Any Structure that is commenced prior to the appropriate permits being obtained.
+- Any Building, Structure or Land Use that is commenced prior to the appropriate permits being obtained.

 - Where the work is not ready for the time of the scheduled inspection.

 - Where project deficiencies result in repeated inspections by the inspector.

 - Where the work has been covered and the inspector is unable to perform the required inspection. (this may also require invasive structural inspection at the applicant/contractor’s expense)